Asparagus plumosus (Asparagus Fern) Indoor Care, Propagation, Problems and Solutions

 Toxicity

-Asparagus Fern berries if ingested, can cause vomiting, diarrhea and abdominal pain.
+Asparagus plumosus like other Asparagus Ferns is toxic to humans and pets as indicated by ASPCA.
+If the berries are ingested, they can cause vomiting, diarrhea and abdominal pain.
 If handled with bare hands, the berries can cause contact dermatitis.

 The foliage of mature plants can develop sharp spines on the branches which can cause skin irritation if handled with bare hands.
 Therefore, always wear gloves when handling Asparagus Grass.